TahaKazi11/Food-Tracker-WebApp/web/README.md

 ## Server

 Server is based on Ubuntu 18.04 LTS, host on Azure.
-To access our server, you can use 'ssh northbuilding@52.186.68.121'.
+To access our server, you can use `ssh northbuilding@52.186.68.121`.
 The password is post on Discord announcements channel.